MarkNjunge/justjava-api/README.md

 $ git clone https://github.com/MarkNjunge/justjava-api.git
 ```

 2. Make a `./config/local.json` or `./.env` file for configuration.
 See the variable mappings [./config/custom-environment-variables.json](./config/custom-environment-variables.json).
+If you use a `.env` file, copy the contents of [./.env.sample](./.env.sample)

 ```bash
 $ cp ./config/default.json ./local.json